yannseznec/gpioOSCpd/README.md

 to run this example, get the python code and Pd patch onto your Pi somehow.
 Then run:

-python gpioOSC.py &
+python gpioOSCpd/gpioOSC.py &
-pd -nogui osc.pd
+pd -nogui gpioOSCpd/osc.pd

 Connect a button to pin 2 and ground on the Raspberry Pi.
 Pressing the button should print 0 and 1 to the command line while the system is running.

-To run this on startup, copy those two lines and put add them to the bottom of /etc/rc.local just above the "exit 0" line.
+To run this on startup, copy those two lines and put add them to the bottom of /etc/profile.
 Make sure you have set the Pi to auto-login at startup.